kristapsk/raspibolt-extras/joinmarket.md

 ```
 (jmvenv) $ python yg-privacyenhanced.py wallet.jmdat
 ```

+Since version 0.9.0 JoinMarket has added support for fidelity bonds, which are bitcoins locked into certain address(es) for some time.
+This is protection against [sybil attacks](https://en.wikipedia.org/wiki/Sybil_attack).
+Fidelity bonds are not currently required for the makers, but they will increase probability of your yield generator bot to participate in coinjoins.
+See [JoinMarket fidelity bond documentation](https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/fidelity-bonds.md) for more information.

 #### Running the yield generator in background (after you close ssh connection to the RaspiBolt)